Susceptibility of Continual Learning Against Adversarial Attacks: Methodology

 \subsection{Evaluation Metric}

-The models were trained in task incremental learning, domain incremental learning, and continual learning settings.
-In task incremental settings, we split the MNIST dataset into five tasks consisting of two classes in each task.
-In domain incremental settings, we split the MNIST dataset into two tasks, each consisting of five classes of MNIST dataset.
-In the class-incremental setting, we split the MNIST dateset into nine mutually exclusive tasks.
-The first task consisted of two classes, then one class was added sequentially for each following task.
-We computed the average accuracy of all the experiments as follows \cite{three_scenarios}:
+In our experiments, the models underwent training in three scenarios of continual learning: task incremental learning, domain incremental learning, and continual learning.
+To elaborate on these scenarios, we implemented the following procedures: In the task incremental learning, we partitioned the MNIST data set into five separate tasks, with each task encompassing two distinct classes.
+In domain incremental learning, we divided the MNIST data set into two tasks, with each task comprising five classes from the MNIST data set.
+We segmented the MNIST data set into nine mutually exclusive tasks in class incremental learning.
+The initial task included two classes; subsequently, one class was incrementally added for each subsequent task.
+To evaluate the performance of our models across these scenarios, we calculated the average accuracy by aggregating the results of all experiments.
+The average accuracy ($ACC$) was computed using the following formula, as described in \cite{three_scenarios}:

-where $R$ stands for the average accuracy, while the $i$ stands for task index.
+Here, $R$ represents the average accuracy, while $i$ corresponds to the task index.